DSLitvinov/difference_machine/USER_GUIDE_ENG.md

 - Always save your `.blend` file before any operation.
 - Use branches for experiments and variants.
 - Use `mesh_only` commits for quick geometry saves.
+  - Background export doesn't affect current scene - you can continue working
+  - No need to save project before creating mesh-only commit
 - Use `project` commits for important milestones.
 - Run Garbage Collection regularly.